triska/ediprolog/README.md

 unblock Emacs and continue with other work.
 To resume interaction with the Prolog process, use **M-x&nbsp;ediprolog-toplevel&nbsp;RET**.

 If you press F10 when point is *not* on a query, the buffer content is consulted in the Prolog process, and point is moved to the first error (if any).
+Note that you do&nbsp;*not* need to *save* the file, since it is the *buffer&nbsp;content* (not the file) that is consulted.

 For convenience, the most recent interactions with the Prolog process are logged in the buffer `*ediprolog-history*`.